CRBT-Team/Website/static/markdown/blog/about-crbt-messages.md

 You may receive other kinds of messages from CRBT, including:

-- Broadcasted partner messages (assuming you're a CRBT Partner)
+- ~~Broadcasted partner messages (assuming you're a CRBT Partner)~~
 - ~~Updates on CRBT's news (if you've signed up for them)~~ (coming soon)
-- Broadcasted CRBT Beta Channel messages (if you got access to CRBT Dev/Beta)
+- Broadcasted CRBT Dev messages (if you've got access to CRBT Dev)